koushikakousue-ops/Guava-Gaurd/Design.md

 The exact pyrolysis conditions, particle size and quantity of biochar will be optimized through experimental testing.

-### 4.2 Preparation of Banana Pseudostem Cellulose
+### 4.3 Preparation of Tapioca Starch Binder

 The proposed preparation process is:

-Banana Pseudostem Collection
-→ Cleaning
-→ Cutting
-→ Suitable Cellulose Extraction/Processing
+Tapioca Starch
-→ Washing
+→ Mixing with Water
-→ Drying
+→ Heating/Gelatinization
-→ Formation of Porous Cellulose Layer
+→ Formation of Starch Paste

-The exact processing method, thickness and moisture absorption capacity will be determined through further testing.
+→ Application Between the Two Layers

+The exact starch concentration will be optimized to provide adequate bonding while maintaining suitable gas and moisture movement.

-### 4.3 Layer Assembly
+### 4.4 Layer Assembly

 The proposed assembly process is:

-Rice Husk Biochar Layer
+Banana Pseudostem Cellulose Layer
 → Application of Tapioca Starch Binder
-→ Placement of Banana Pseudostem Cellulose Layer
+→ Placement of Rice Husk Biochar Layer
 → Pressing/Binding
 → Drying
-→ Final Guava Guard Liner
+→ Proposed Guava Guard Liner

 ## 5. Working Principle

 Guava naturally produces ethylene during the ripening process.

-The ethylene released by the fruit can move through the porous banana pseudostem cellulose layer toward the rice husk biochar layer.
+The ethylene released by the fruit first encounters the porous banana pseudostem cellulose layer.

+The porous structure allows ethylene to pass through the banana pseudostem layer toward the rice husk biochar layer.

 The rice husk biochar is intended to adsorb a portion of the ethylene, reducing its accumulation around the fruit.